Herb's SGI and Sun equipment

 SGI Indy parts

-The Indy power supply may be either from NIDEC or Sony.
-The NIDEC brand supply has two power cables, the smaller connector of the two is one inch wide.
-The Sony supply has two cables, the smaller connector is 1-6/32 inches wide.
-Either will fit the Indy motherboard with the corresponding 1-1/32 inch power connector.
-If your Indy motherboard only has a one-inch power connector you will need the NIDEC supply.
+power supply: The Indy power supply may be either from NIDEC or Sony.
+Both models have fans but the Sony fan only runs when above a certain system air temperature.
+The NIDEC brand supply has two power cables, the smaller connector of the two is about one inch? wide.
+The Sony supply also has two cables, the smaller connector is 1-3/16 inches wide.
+Either will fit the Indy motherboard at the corresponding 1-3/16 inch power connector.
+If your Indy motherboard has a one-inch power connector you will need the NIDEC supply.
+There are other operational differences between the two brands.

 SGI parts for Indy: